Havvy/irc-socket/README.md

 ## Writing to the Server ##
 To send messages to the server, use socket.raw().
-It accepts either a string or an array which it will convert into a string by joining with a space.
+It accepts either a string or an array of Strings.
+When an array is passed, elments containing whitespaces will be interpreted as a trailing parameter, else the element will be left as is.
+The end result will be joined to a String.
 The message '''must''' follow the
 [IRC protocol](https://irc-wiki.org/RFC 1459).

 ```javascript